ScrappyCarrot/Honors-obsidian/15-12-25 Presentation GMM.md

-- Make presentation on what we have untill now
+- Make presentation on what we have until now
+-3